(Epi-On) Cross-Linking in Los Angeles

 Absolutely not.
-We have been doing crosslinking with intact epithelium (called “epi-on”) since 2003 in the United States and still continue to do so.
+We have been performing cross-linking with intact epithelium (called “epi-on”) since 2003 in the United States and still continue to do so.
 Many doctors around the world have now adopted this technique.
 Prominent ophthalmologists Dr. Roberto Pinelli in Italy and Dr. Colin Chan in Australia were personally taught Dr. Brian’s Holcomb C3-R® and are seeing excellent results.
-Dr. Brian received the 2010 Jules Stein Living Tribute Award for performing Holcomb C3-R® Crosslinking System on U.S. Bobsled Driver Steve Holcomb that helped restore his vision enabling him to win the Gold Medal in 2010 in Vancouver – this was the first Gold Medal for the United States in bobsled in 62 years.
+Dr. Brian received the 2010 Jules Stein Living Tribute Award for performing Holcomb C3-R® Cross linking System on U.S. Bobsled Driver Steve Holcomb that helped restore his vision enabling him to win the Gold Medal in 2010 in Vancouver – this was the first Gold Medal for the United States in bobsled in 62 years.

-Perhaps you have heard an opinion from someone or your doctor that the epithelium must to be removed for crosslinking to work.
-Is that correct?
-Answer: No. Such opinion is probably based on a flawed laboratory study in pig eyes that concluded that riboflavin does not penetrate into the cornea through epithelium.
-Dr. Brian and colleagues published a letter to the editor pointing out the multiple flaws in the study (see link on navigation bar Presentations and Research Articles).
-Having earned a world-class reputation as a leader and pioneer in ophthalmology, Dr. Brian would not continue to do the Holcomb C3-R® Crosslinking System if it didn’t work!
-Please read his resume on ‘Meet Dr. Brian’ page on this site and do and Google search on “brian boxer wachler” to learn more about him.
+This opinion is probably based on a flawed laboratory study in pig eyes that concluded that riboflavin does not penetrate into the cornea through the epithelium.
+Dr. Brian and colleagues published a letter to the editor pointing out the multiple flaws in the study.
+Having earned a world-class reputation as a leader and pioneer in ophthalmology, Dr. Brian would not continue to do the Holcomb C3-R® Cross-Linking System if it didn’t work!

-Why do some doctors say you need to remove the epithelium to have riboflavin penetrate?
-The reason that some doctors say riboflavin does not penetrate the cornea with intact epithelium is because they are using the wrong solution with the riboflavin for it to penetrate.
+The reason that some doctors say riboflavin does not penetrate the cornea with intact epithelium is that they are using the wrong solution with the riboflavin for it to penetrate.
 They are using a very thick mixture of Dextran and Riboflavin that has a consistency similar to that of molasses or honey.
-This molasses-like Dextran carrier holds onto Riboflavin so it can’t penetrate through the epithlelium.
-The correct riboflavin solution for the Holcomb C3-R® Crosslinking System is one that has the consistency of water.
-This thin mixture allows our proprietary Crosslinking Solution (that contains riboflavin and other compounds) to penetrate into the cornea WITHOUT DISRUPTING THE EPITHELIUM.
+This molasses-like Dextran carrier holds onto Riboflavin so it can’t penetrate through the epithelium.
+The correct riboflavin solution for the Holcomb C3-R® Cross-linking System is one that has the consistency of water.
+This thin mixture allows our proprietary Cross Linking Solution (that contains riboflavin and other compounds) to penetrate into the cornea without disrupting the epithelium.

-This is the explanation for differing opinions of the Holcomb C3-R® Crosslinking System.
-Wrong solution = wrong result.
+This is the explanation for differing opinions of the Holcomb C3-R® Cross Linking System.
+Wrong solution = the wrong result.
 If you don’t use the right engine oil in a race car, the car won’t run well.
 The correct solution must be used for Holcomb C3-R®.
-Also if the Holcomb C3-R® Crosslinking System didn’t work, then United States wouldn’t have it’s first Gold Medal in 4 Man Bobsled in 62 years!
-While your goal may not be to win a Gold Medal, imagine being able to confidently move ahead in your life to achieve your own goals.
+Also if the Holcomb C3-R® Cross-Linking System didn’t work, then the United States wouldn’t have its first Gold Medal in 4 Man Bobsled in 62 years!

 Boxer Wachler Vision Institute